Using a Rail Fence quilt as an example

 How many of the unique light patch are needed?

 Simply count how many times the light patch appears in the block.
-In the diagram above there are 4.
+In the diagram above it's 4 times.

 Multiply this by the number of blocks that contain it: